AnayaJohn/quirk/README.md

 ### 1 - Large Scale Data Corruption

 All thoughts have been corrupted somehow.
-For example, the JSON format of every item is wrong.
+For example; the JSON format of every item is wrong.
 This is put at the top because not only can a user not access the data, but it may spiral out can cause continuing errors forcing the app to be "bricked."

 ### 2 - Large Scale Data Loss